tensorly/viz/README.rst

 #. convert the factor matrices into Pandas DataFrames with logical indices,
 #. and plot the components using matplotlib.

-All these steps are described with references to the literature.
+All these steps are described in the `API documentation <https://componentvis.readthedocs.io/en/latest/api.html>`_ with references to the literature.

 Testing
 -------